Search Results :

 • Once setup, you will need to use Shibboleth's Identity Provider Metadata, which looks like this format: "https://example123.com/idp/shibboleth".
 Keep it handy.
 (This is required to configure Drupal as SAML SP.)

 • Go to your Drupal site.
-Navigate to the Service Provider Setup tab of the module and click on Upload IDP Metadata.
+Navigate to the Service Provider Setup tab of the module and click on the Upload IDP Metadata.

-• Paste the previously copied Shibboleth Metadata URL into the Upload Metadata URL text field.
+• Paste the previously copied Shibboleth Metadata URL into Upload Metadata URL text field.
 Click on the Fetch Metadata button.

 Note: To update Identity Provider Name, follow these steps: